leondz/hatespeechdata/README.md

 * Medium: Text
 * Reference: Fersini, E., Rosso, P. and Anzovino, M., 2018.
 Overview of the Task on Automatic Misogyny Identification at IberEval 2018.
 In: Proceedings of the Third Workshop on Evaluation of Human Language Technologies for Iberian Languages (IberEval 2018).

-__62. hatEval, SemEval-2019 Task 5: Multilingual Detection of Hate Speech Against Immigrants and Women in Twitter (Spanish)__
+#### hatEval, SemEval-2019 Task 5: Multilingual Detection of Hate Speech Against Immigrants and Women in Twitter (Spanish)
 * Link to publication: [https://www.aclweb.org/anthology/S19-2007](https://www.aclweb.org/anthology/S19-2007)
 * Link to data: [competitions.codalab.org/competitions/19935](competitions.codalab.org/competitions/19935)
 * Task description: Branching structure of tasks: Binary (Hate, Not), Within Hate (Group, Individual), Within Hate (Agressive, Not)